 We also create unique garments from patchwork consisting of existing textiles that are vintage or recycled and enabled to be enjoyed and loved again.

 We suggest for most garments to button them up, turn them inside out, especially those with zips, snaps, buttons or any other type closure and place in the recycled cotton bag that accompanied your purchase before washing.

-This can act as an extra layer of protection when washing your OliOeco garments in the machine.
+This will act provide an extra layer of protection when washing your garments in the machine.

-Use a gentle non- toxic and biodegradable detergent whether washing by hand or machine, rinse well and hang or lay flat to dry.
+Use a gentle non- toxic and biodegradable detergent, rinse well and hang or lay flat to dry.

-All OliOeco fabrics are washable, but some of our fabrics have been structured into coats and jackets with ,fusing, interfacing and lining.
+All OliOeco fabrics are washable, but some have been structured into coats and jackets with fusing, interfacing and/or lining.

-Although these items can technically still be washed by hand we suggest you take them to a reputable cleaner that uses non perc methods.
+These items can technically still be washed but we suggest you take them to a reputable cleaner that uses non perc methods.